rage/cyber-security-base-19/data/module-3/part-1/index.md

 In addition, you should add screenshots for each flaw demonstrating the effect of the flaw before and after the fix.
 Typically, the screenshots should be of your browser, or in some cases of the server terminal.
 Do not include screenshots of your code!
+If the browser is shown, it is preferred that that the URL is shown to minimize any confusion.
-Make sure that the screenshots do not contain any sensitive information.
+However, make sure that the screenshots do not contain any your own personal (sensitive) information.
 You can have multiple screenshots demonstrating the effect.
 Store them in a `screenshots` folder of your repository and name them
 `flaw-1-before-1.png`, `flaw-1-after-1.png`, and so on.

 Make sure that (these are the most common reasons for project being rejected)
 - The flaws are real, and not just hypothetical, and the fixes are included in the code.
+- The server works before and after the fix.
+This is often the issue with register/login flaws.
 - The flaws are in the code or in installation script, for example, having admin/admin user in the database is not enough.
 - The fix actually fixes the problem, and not just hide it.
 - Screenshots are included in the repository, and are named as instructed.